-If you fail to make a staged payment by the due date, all unpaid GAIC, including any interest payable, becomes a charge on the land on which the GAIC is imposed.
+If you fail to make a staged payment by the due date, all unpaid GAIC, including any interest, becomes a charge on the land on which the GAIC is imposed.

-This charge will only be removed when the GAIC, including any interest payable, is fully paid.
+The SRO may register the charge on the land.
+This charge will only be removed when the GAIC, including any interest, is fully paid.

 Changes after approval